rootiest/zippy_guides/guides/macros.md

 start_print BED_TEMP={first_layer_bed_temperature} EXTRUDER_TEMP={first_layer_temperature[initial_extruder] + extruder_temperature_offset[initial_extruder]} CHAMBER_TEMP={chamber_temperature}
 ```

+> Note: You should use the `Klipper` flavor in SuperSlicer to get the most out of Klipper's features.
+This can be found in the "Printer Settings" tab under "General" and is called "G-code Flavor".
+>
 > Note: In most cases you could get away with using just `{first_layer_temperature}` for the extruder temp, but the one used above is a better, more inclusive option that will account for edge cases like printers with multiple extruders while also still working perfectly for more traditional builds.
 >
 > Note: SuperSlicer also has a checkbox that will prevent the slicer from adding **_any_** start gcode automatically.
 This can be used to negate the need for the "dummy" `M109`/`M190` commands, but you may need to add additional gcode to your `START_PRINT` macro to ensure all the correct commands are being executed.
 >
 > Otherwise: the code snippet provided above will function correctly with the slicer still allowed to add its own commands.
 >
-> Note: It is recommended to enable the "Label Objects" option in the slicer settings.
+> Note: It is recommended to enable the "Label Objects" option in the SuperSlicer settings.
 This can be found in the "Print Settings" tab under "Output Options" and is called "Label Objects".
 This will allow you to use the exclude_object feature and, if you have a probe, the adaptive meshing feature.
 >
 > For more information on adaptive meshing, see the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below.